Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 This page is part of multiple pages about robot configuration and usage.
 Please choose the [robot tag](https://docs.duet3d.com/t/robot) to see an overview.

-At the core of this page are two topics
+At the core of this page are the topics
-* describing how the forward and inverse kinematics is implemented
+* how the forward and inverse kinematics is implemented
-* describing orientation and the different methods to calculate and store them
+* orientation types and the different methods to calculate and store them
+* world and workpiece mode
+* workmodes
+* singularities
+* firmware details like how segmentation works

 Positions are easily calculated, but for the orientation of the endpoints exist multiple methods.
 Optimizing print/drill paths to avoid singularities and to improve results are still base of scientific research.
 Currently angle and velocity restrictions are controlled.
 Additional topics which will be addressed in the future are force/torque calculations (including payload), calibration, endpoint grippers, multiple robots with collision detection.